 This Cranberry Sauce Mojito Cocktail turned out to be one of our favorites…so save that leftover cranberry sauce or better yet make some just so you can enjoy this fabulous cocktails!

-I did what I always do, I started my own personal treatment plan which includes gargling with salt water, upping my daily intake of vitamin C and taking regular doses of Airborne, an over the counter product that boosts your immune system.
+Still I did what I always do, I started my own personal treatment plan which includes gargling with salt water, upping my daily intake of vitamin C and taking regular doses of Airborne, an over the counter product that boosts your immune system.
 Did it help?
-A little.
+It did this time.
+If I start on that plan as soon as my throat feels scratchy I can often stop a cold in it’s tracks and seems this time I was lucky…so yeah, a cocktail still got made!

-I always make cranberry sauce for Thanksgiving and this cocktail was inspired from what I had leftover from this Bourbon and Brown Sugar Cranberry Sauce.
-The sugared berries eliminate the need to add a simple syrup and even though the cranberry sauce recipe includes bourbon; it didn’t compete at all with the rum in the mojito.
+I always make cranberry sauce for Thanksgiving and love using leftovers for the BEST use of turkey ever in this Turkey, Cranberry, and Cream Cheese Sandwich.
+This cocktail was inspired by my Bourbon and Brown Sugar Cranberry Sauce that I’ve already made and have stored in the fridge.
+The flavored, sweet berries eliminate the need to add a simple syrup and even though the cranberry sauce recipe includes bourbon; it didn’t compete at all with the rum in the mojito.

 Unless your sauce is filled with jalapeno or curry or something far more exotic than my bourbon and orange it should work just fine.
 If not…it’s so easy to just make a small amount with cranberries, sugar and water and use that (I’ve included a basic recipe in the Recipe Notes).